jcheminform/jcheminform-author-guidelines/guidelines/datanode.md

 [OSI-approved Open Source Licenses](http://opensource.org/licenses/alphabetical) for software.
 For any software, the source code must be provided.**

-Data articles should describe a curated, CCZero-license dataset likely to be of broad utility.
+Data articles should describe a curated, CCZero or CC-BY-licensed dataset likely to be of broad utility.
 The dataset must be curated as detailed in this publication and archived for long-term reuse.
 A Data article describes the content of the data set, the method used to curate the data, and a description of how the dataset deposition complies with the FAIR principles.
 Unlike with a Database paper, a Data paper focuses on the data itself and not how the data